 I never EVER drain my pasta in a colander, I always transfer it directly to the sauce using a spider strainer.
 That way the pasta pot full of water is left there for you to ladle in as you need. if you have seen my reels on instagram you'll notice my sauces are SAUCY.

 Pasta soaks up liquid so quickly so I add enough pasta water to make it quite liquidy.
 By the time I serve into bowls and take to the table it hasn't dried up.
 You'll get to know what the right consistency is with some practice, you can't go wrong though I promise!

 What pasta shape is best for this sauce?

-It will work with absolutely any shape though, dried or fresh!
+It will work with absolutely any shape, dried or fresh!
 I have used my homemade orecchiette because if you know me at all you'll know it is my favourite!
-If you want to make a slight easier shape give my hand rolled gnocchi sardi a try.
+If you want to make a slightly easier shape give my hand rolled gnocchi sardi a try.
 Both shapes are made with my easy semolina pasta dough.

 If you feel like making some fresh egg pasta make sure you use my easy homemade pasta dough, it is completely fool proof.

 If you want the full flavour experience then yes!
 Roasting garlic makes it so much sweeter and delicious, the extra effort is worth it I promise.
 If you are really short on time then just use 3 - 4 cloves of garlic finely chopped and add it to the butter with the pepper.